-A rigorous assessment framework under Organisation using the MYP Assessment Assessments identify what the student k different stages of the learning process.
+A rigorous assessment framework underpins the MYP curriculum, which is monitored by the IB Organisation using the MYP Assessment Standards.
+The Academy must adhere to the standards.
+Assessments identify what the student knows, understands, can do, applies and reflects upon at different stages of the learning process.